 At Project MotorHouse, we believe it takes a range of abilities and capabilities to build a strong community.
-We produce youth projects which are designed to help local youths explore their potential by widening their horizons, broadening their skill base, demystifying success, fostering their creativity and helping them engage with their local community; all of which improves employability.
+We are based in Ramsgate and partner with local schools, other local groups, businesses and creative professionals to produce youth projects which are cultural in the broadest sense of the word and fun.
+The projects are designed to help adolescents explore their potential by widening their horizons, broadening their skill base, demystifying success, fostering their creativity and helping them engage with their local community; all of which develops their cultural capital and ultimately improves employability.

 Our projects have the components identified by the Joseph Rowntree Foundation as producing good outcomes for young people: